TL;DR: Is Granola AI Worth It in 2026?

 You might be thinking Granola sounds worthless after hearing everything so far, but weirdly enough, all these malfunctions seemed to happen on the first test and the first test only.
 In future calls, I was able to Ask Granola things without error (though its answers weren’t up to scratch with AI chatbots from tl;dv or Fireflies), I was able to see the live transcript with speaker names, and I was able to find everything I needed straight away because I already knew where it was.

 I can’t explain why the first test call seemed to break everything about Granola all at once, but they are lucky that I gave it another shot.
-If I had just been trying Granola out for personal use, I probably would’ve looked elsewhere pretty quickly (actually, if I was trying it out for personal use, I wouldn’t have even been able to sign up).
+If I had just been trying Granola out for personal use, I probably would’ve looked elsewhere pretty quickly.

 Here’s an example of some meeting notes from a coffee chat with a colleague.